parasgulati8/Deep-Learning/README.md

-# Image Prediction with CNN
+# Image Detection with CNN
 ## Description
 This model can predict an image if it belongs to one class or the other.
 For training the model, I have used images of 8000 images of
 Cats and Dogs (4000 each) and used a test set of 2000 images (1000 of each class).